keboola/developers-docs/extend/common-interface/folders.md

 ## Exchanging Data via Database Workspace

-*Note: this is a preview feature and may change considerably in future.*
+*Note: this is a preview feature and may change considerably in the future.*

-The component may also exchange data with Storage [using Workspaces](https://keboola.docs.apiary.io/#reference/workspaces).
+The component may also exchange data with Storage [using Workspaces](https://keboola.docs.apiary. io/#reference/workspaces).
-This mode of operation can be enabled by setting the **Staging storage input** or **Staging storage output** option to **Workspace Snowflake** or **Workspace Redshift**.
+This mode of operation can be enabled by setting the **Staging storage input** or **Staging storage output** option to **Workspace Snowflake**, **Workspace Redshift**, or **Workspace Synapse**.
 A workspace is an isolated database to which data are loaded before the component job is run and unloaded when the job finishes.
 The workspace is created just before the job starts and is deleted when the job is terminated.

+Using this option will load Storage Tables into the provided storage workspace, but Storage Files will still be loaded into the local filesystem like in the standard configuration.

 If this option is enabled, the table data folder will contain only manifest files.
 The actual data will be loaded as database tables into the workspace database.
 The `destination` in input and `source` in output refer to database